-There are a few study limitations.
-Firstly, this is an experimental study and the results should be interpreted with caution when related to clinical medicine.
-Cardiac arrest was induced in healthy young animals, without any myocardial or pulmonary disease.
-Since we did not directly measure the intracardiac pressures and ECG's, only a hypothetical explanation regarding electrical events and intracardiac blood flows can be given.
-Secondly, with regard to LVMA patterns, we can not completely rule out effect of anesthetics agents on the obtained results in experimental groups.
-Several authors show that inhaled and intravenous anesthetic may have differential, direct or indirect, effect on myocardial functions (Süzer et al. 1998, De Hert 1991, Stowe et al. 1992) Addition of fentanyl and sevoflurane was associated with inhibiting ventricular fibrillation in one clinical report (Yamagishi et al. 2003).
+Finally, we observed flow of blood at the level of the microcirculation well beyond the timing of the cardiac arrest in all 3 experimental groups (fig 3).
+The phenomenon of circulation persisting at the organ and tissue level after the recordable LVMA supports the concept that blood possesses its own kinetic flows can be given.
+Secondly, with regard to LVMA patterns, we can not completely rule out effect of anaesthetics agents on the obtained results in experimental groups.
+Several authors show that inhaled and intravenous anaesthetic may have differential, direct or indirect, effect on myocardial functions (Süzer et al. 1998, De Hert SG 1991, Stowe DF et al. 1992) Addition of fentanyl and sevoflurane was associated with inhibiting ventricular fibrillation in one clinical report (Yamagishi A et al. 2003).
 On the other hand, the same type of anesthesia was used in all experimental animals in comparable doses.